 - Prep the Spinach:

-If using fresh spinach, sauté it in olive oil until wilted.
-For frozen spinach, thaw it and drain any excess water.
-Combine the spinach with ricotta, egg (if using), salt, pepper, and half of the parmesan cheese in a mixing bowl.
+If using fresh spinach, sauté it in olive oil until it wilts.
+For frozen spinach, thaw it and squeeze out the extra water.
+Then in a bowl mix the spinach with ricotta, egg (if you use it), salt, pepper and half the parmesan.

 - Cook Lasagna Noodles: